 While Elkmont is the perfect place to have the Smokies mountain river experience, Cades Cove Campground puts you in the middle of the most iconic wildlife and scenic loop and just about 15 miles from the charming gateway town of Townsend.
 Bears, deer, turkeys, and coyote are regularly spotted in the valley, especially during the early morning and evening hours.
-The campground has a nice camp store with supplies, souvenirs, and ice cream.
+The campground has a well-stocked store with supplies, souvenirs, and ice cream.
 You can also rent bikes right on site, which will help visitors more easily navigate the traffic along the popular 11-mile Cades Cove Loop Road.
 The campground is open year-round and has flush toilets, potable water, and a dump station for guests.

-Located about 45 minutes north of Gatlinburg, this RV resort opened less than 10 years and the word spread quickly.
-The campground is on the shores of Douglas Lake, and the camp sites are legendarily Instagrammable.
-Many have large, custom stone fireplaces with water and mountain views.
-Anchor Down also has all the resort amenities you could want including a pool and lake beach with swimming and inflatables.
-There are also many options for watercraft rentals.
-You can listen to a detailed review of this campground on our podcast.
+Located about 45 minutes north of Gatlinburg, this RV resort opened about a decade ago and the word spread quickly.
+The campground is on the shores of Douglas Lake, and the most popular campsites are legendarily Instagrammable, with large, stone fireplaces and water and mountain views.
+Anchor Down RV resort also has all the resort amenities you could want including a pool and lake beach with swimming, inflatables, and watercraft rentals.
+There are pickle ball courts and a basketball court.
+The sparkling clean bathrooms get rave reviews.

-Campgrounds near Smoky Mountains National Park: The North Carolina Side
+Campgrounds near Smoky Mountains National Park in North Carolina

 Although the North Carolina side of Great Smoky Mountain National Park gets a lot less press, there’s a ton to see and do over there as well.
 The Oconaluftee Visitor Center is packed with educational opportunities, and family-friendly hiking is around every corner.
 Explore Native American history in Cherokee.
 And you’ll also want to go tubing at the Deep Creek Picnic Area near Bryson City.
 The cell phone service in this area is notoriously bad, so be prepared.
 Here are our favorite campgrounds near Great Smoky Mountains National Park in North Carolina.